pagify/php-client/README.md

 For further information on uses of Pagify, please visit http://pagify.io

-This client library helps you to integrate Pagify with your ruby applications with minimum coding effort.
+This client library helps you to integrate Pagify with your PHP applications with minimum coding effort.
 Before using this library please ensure that you have a valid Pagify service account, and have noted down your API key and secret.

 Install the library by first cloning the repository or downloading it as a tar ball.
 Then copy the ```pagifyio.php``` to your working directory, and ensure that the PHP Curl extension is enabled.